celery/pytest-celery/docs/faq.rst

 To avoid these, you may:

 1. Increase the resources available to Docker.
-2. Use the :pypi:`pytest-rerunfailures` pytest plugin to retry failed tests with:
+2. Use the :pypi:`pytest-rerunfailures <pytest-rerunfailures>` pytest plugin to retry failed tests with:

 .. code-block:: console